documents and tasks

 (the URL) in your browser's Address field to the Windows clipboard,

 then paste that address into WordPerfect's File, Open, File name field.

 Click Open and the program should then convert it to an ordinary

 WordPerfect document.
 [Thanks to Roy "lemoto" Lewis for this tip.]
-[Note that this only works if you have disabled
+[Notes: This only works if you have disabled

 (un-ticked) Tools, Settings, Files, "Use enhanced file dialogs".

-Otherwise, using enamel dialogs will merely display the file, not
+Otherwise, using enhanced file dialogs will merely display the file,

 ☼ Do you use full justification and also use two spaces at the end of a sentence?

 In WordPerfect X4 (and perhaps other versions), the printed pages might show some lines that are not